 At a time when public confidence in autonomous cars is still low, it’s only natural that the apprehension would still linger.
 This would make the popularizing autonomous technology a more difficult task.
+Let’s try to understand how safe autonomous cars really are.

 It is worth asking at this point whether distrust of autonomous technology has a semblance of the real truth and is it backed by some authoritative research?